sys42/docker-build-essentials/README.md

 # docker-build-essentials
-Base image for Software Platforms which requires Native Compilation (NodeJS, Ruby etc.pp.)
+Base image for Software Platforms which requires Native Compilation (NodeJS, Ruby, PHP etc.pp.)

 Extends [the base image](https://github.com/sys42/docker-base) with the following packages:

   * build-essential (~110 mb)
-  * git
+  * git (~22 mb)
-  * python
+  * python (~16 mb)

+`/usr/share/doc` and `/usr/share/man` takes up 32 mb.
+This may be saved.
+But is it worth, yet?
+It's just less than 10 percent of the total size (389 mb).

 For generic usage informations please examine [the README file of the base image](https://github.com/sys42/docker-base).